freecores/robust_axi2ahb/README.txt

 The RobustVerilog top source file is axi2ahb.v, it calls the top definition file named def_axi2ahb.txt.

-The default definition file def_axi2ahb.txt generates a bridge with 8 APB slaves.
+The default definition file def_axi2ahb.txt generates a 32 data bit bridge.

 Changing the interconnect parameters should be made only in def_axi2ahb.txt in the src/base directory (changing slave num etc.).